josefineschaefer/josefineschaefer.github.io/README.md

-# Portfolio using the Accessible Astro Starter
+# Portfolio Page using the Accessible Astro Starter

 For this personal website, I am using the [Accessible Astro Starter](https://github.com/markteekman/accessible-astro-starter) by [Mark Teekman](https://github.com/markteekman) with a few small adjustments.